maneatsbible/maneatsbible.github.io/book.md

 share: true
 ---

-A Plain Reading of the Bible, written here LIVE.
-This will amount to a full Bible commentary, Lord willing.
+*A plain reading of the Bible, written here LIVE.
+This will amount to a full Bible commentary, Lord willing.*

 {% include toc %}